goplot/goplot/README.md

   `echo "1400" > config/plot_gap.goplot`

-It can be hard to know exactly how to set your parallel plotting parameters to start.
+Provided you are not already limited by RAM or SSD temp drive space it can be hard to know exactly how to set your parallel plotting parameters to start.
 The best thing to do is run a single plot as a benchmark and make estimations based on that.
 You can also get ideas from the chia Keybase channels, or consider the values given below, assuming k=32 size plots and 2 threads per plot, and no significant bottlenecks on memory or SSD temp drive space/performance:

   1. Set max_plots.goplot to 1 parallel plot per physical CPU core
   2. Assume 36000 second plot time (10 hours)